 Peanuts Characters with Minor Roles

-Lesser-known Peanuts characters who have had just a few appearances over the years.
+Lesser-known Peanuts characters who have appeared only a few times throughout the comic strip series.

 Charlotte appeared early on in the comic strip but ended up only lasting 10 appearances.
 She had a knack for being a loud-talker but gained little fanfare from the audience and Schultz ended up dropping her in 1955.